 The Rabat Process provides a platform to facilitate exchange and cooperation between partner countries on the migration route in North, West and Central Africa and Europe.
-In May 2018, participating countries reaffirmed their commitment to continue working together to manage migration by adopting the Marrakech Political Declaration and Action Plan.
+In May 2018, participating countries reaffirmed their commitment to continue working together to manage migration by adopting the Marrakech Political Declaration and Action Plan and regularly meet in this framework

-The Joint Valletta Action Plan, adopted by European and African leaders in November 2015, has resulted in more than 1,200 initiatives, worth over €11.7 billion, that address the root causes of irregular migration, promote legal channels, the saving and protecting of lives, the fight against traffickers and smugglers and facilitate return, readmission and reintegration.
+The Joint Valletta Action Plan, adopted by European and African leaders in November 2015, has resulted in the establishment of the EU Emergency Trust Fund, with more than 1,200 initiatives, worth over €11.7 billion, that address the root causes of irregular migration, promote legal channels, the saving and protecting of lives, the fight against traffickers and smugglers and facilitate return, readmission and reintegration.